DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   us extending existing enum/define.
   One solution can be using a fixed size array instead of ``.*MAX.*`` value.

-* dpaa2: removal of ``rte_dpaa2_memsegs`` structure which has been replaced by a pa-va search library.
-This structure was earlier being used for holding memory segments used by dpaa2 driver for faster pa->va translation.
-This structure would be made internal (or removed if all dependencies are cleared) in future releases.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR,